On this page

 Who uses it

-Applicants use Form 1229 to provide additional information required by their main application.
+Form 1229 is used by applicants to supply additional information needed for their main visa application.

 When it is used